-- o Minimum and maximum end-to-end latency from source to destination; timely delivery, and bounded jitter (packet delay variation) derived from these constraints. - o Probability of loss of a packet, under various assumptions as to the operational states of the nodes and links.
-If packet replication is used to reduce the probability of packet loss, then a related property is the probability (may be zero) of delivery of a duplicate packet.
-Duplicate packet delivery is an inherent risk in highly reliable and/or broadcast transmissions. - o An upper bound on out-of-order packet delivery.
+- o Minimum and maximum end-to-end latency from source to destination; timely delivery, and bounded jitter (packet delay variation) derived from these constraints. - o Packet loss ratio, under various assumptions as to the operational states of the nodes and links. - o An upper bound on out-of-order packet delivery.
 It is worth noting that some DetNet applications are unable to tolerate any out-of-order delivery.